← back

 September 2023

-Ultima Demo at FABRIC KNIT 7 Workshop
+Demoed Ultima at the FABRIC KNIT 7 Workshop

 I presented a live demo of Ultima at the FABRIC KNIT 7 community workshop (Sept 27, 2023) and shared early results on resilient collective communication.